venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 ![PostDeployment-1](https://raw.githubusercontent.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/main/images/1.gif)

-- Now open the pipeline named 'TripFaresDataPipeline'.
+- Now open the Notebook named '1-SalesForecastingWithAML'.
 - Click on 'Parameters' tab at bottom of the window.
 - Update the following parameter values. ___(You can copy the resource names from the resource group recently deployed.)___
     - SynapseWorkspaceName  (Make sure workspace name is fully qualified domain name, i.e. workspaceName.database.windows.net)